St. Mary's City, Maryland: 1660s: Problems in the tobacco economy

 In the 1660s tobacco, which had long been a lucrative boom crop, began to experience price declines.
 This was likely due to increased production and competition in other colonies.
 The problem was then aggravated by Maryland planters cutting their tobacco product with other leaves in order to make up for the decrease in the price of a tobacco barrel.
 Although helpful in the very short run, in the longer run this cutting practice hurt the reputation of Maryland tobacco in England and further devalued the yearly tobacco crops.
 All of this began, in stages, to have a destabilizing effect on the Maryland Colony, which then further aggravated latent religious tensions between the majority Protestant planters and the Catholic aristocratic leadership.

 All of this further intensified reliance on slavery in St. Mary's City, as plantation owners sought to eliminate the cost of paid labor in producing tobacco.

 1676: Original brick Maryland Statehouse constructed

 In 1676, the original Maryland Statehouse, the home of the Maryland colonial assembly, was finished.
 The current reconstructed statehouse is not in the original location, which today lies under the churchyard of the adjacent Trinity Episcopal Church.
-When the original statehouse was dismantled in 1829, Trinity was built out of the statehouse bricks.
+After the original statehouse was dismantled in 1829, Trinity's horse-and-wagon stable was reportedly built out of the statehouse bricks.